We are pleased that you are visiting our website and thank you for your interest in German Government securities, our company and our website.

 Cookies are small text files which, depending on your browser settings, are stored on the hard drive of your computer when you visit our website.
 These cookies do not retrieve any information about you stored on your hard drive and do not interfere with your computer or its files.
 Most browsers are configured to automatically accept cookies.
 However, you can generally deactivate the storage of cookies or configure your browser so that it notifies you that cookies have been set.

 The Finance Agency is legally obliged to determine whether you are located in the USA, Canada, Australia, Japan, Hong Kong or any other jurisdiction in which the purchase or sale of German Government securities is subject to legal restrictions.
 This will determine which products and services we may offer you.

 We use a splash screen to perform this query.
 If the information you provide indicates you are not subject to any trading restrictions, we will set a session cookie.
 This session cookie remembers your self-assessment and is set when you visit the ‘Private Investors’ and ‘Institutional Investors’ sections.
 The session cookie prevents the splash screen from being reopened each time a page is accessed.
 The cookie is used exclusively to give you access to legally protected areas of the site.
 Setting this cookie is therefore strictly necessary according to Article 5(3) of Directive 2002/58 in order to make the website available to you in accordance with the law.

-a) Data processing on the basis of consent in accordance with Article 6(1)(a) and Article 9 GDPR
+a) Data processing on the basis of consent in accordance with article 6(1)(a) and article 7 General Data Protection Regulation (GDPR)

 The information provided by you voluntarily when you subscribe to our newsletters and when you request documents for delivery is processed on the basis of your consent.
 You have the right to withdraw your consent at any time with future effect.
 This also applies to consent given by you before the entry into force of the GDPR on 25th May, 2018.